Andy Spencer MBACP Registered - Couples & Individual Counsellor

 Training, qualifications & experience

-I hold an Advanced Diploma in Humanistic Counselling.
-I have experience of working in hospices with clients experiencing bereavement and life limiting illness and also with survivors of rape and sexual abuse.
-I have also worked with a number of other different issues, for example relationship counselling, whilst working for different organisations such as Horsham Counselling service.
+I have experience of working in Sam Beare and Woking Hospice hospices and The Fountain Centre in Guildford with clients experiencing bereavement and life limiting illness.
+I currently offer counselling to members of "Survivors of Bereavement by Suicide (SOBS).
+I also do short term counselling for anxiety and depression for the NHS.
+I have worked with male and female survivors of rape and sexual abuse at Rape and Sexual Abuse Support Centre (RASASC) in Guildford.
+I have also worked with a number of other different issues, for example relationship counselling, whilst working for different organisations.
+I currently work in private practice.

 Areas of counselling I deal with

 The first session is an opportunity for me to understand what brought you to counselling and for you to ask me whatever you wish to ask.
 We can then decide together whether or not I can be of help.